Win(d)ing Orchestra

 Yassmin V. Foster

 The message in Winding Orchestra (WO) moves me to my core as a Black woman of Jamaican parentage born in Britain.
-The current zeitgeist has implications for everyone, as 2020, if nothing else, amplified humanity's fears.
+The current zeitgeist has implications for everyone.
+Since 2020, humanity's fears have been amplified.
 WO is as needed as the Caribbean house parties of the 1970s and as crucial as the Black Saturday schools operating throughout and into the 1990s.
-Jamaicans came to Britain’s shores in numbers, the culture bearers and custodians of the island practices.
+Jamaicans came to Britain’s shores in numbers, the culture bearers and custodians of the island's practices.
 My reason for being here is because of them.
 As I continue this journey as writer and co-creator of WO, Friday's “Fish and Chips” and Saturday's “Soup” remind me of living between two cultures: the Isles and the Islands.
 My mantra is “Wherever the movement takes me,” and WO is what happens now that I have arrived.

 Over the past thirty years, I have built a portfolio career in multidisciplinary practice as a movement director, choreographer, researcher, educator, and sound (system) woman.
 I am passionate about challenging the assumption that dance created by Black people is unworthy of scholarly investigation.
 I am the founder and CEO of the think-tank Black Dance Research Company (BDRC), and I was commissioned in the debut of Laying the Ground, the story of Namron OBE in 2022.